Pros and Cons of Home Additions: Is It the Right Move for You?

 Let’s be real, home additions aren’t cheap.
 Depending on what you’re building, you could be looking at anywhere from $20K to over $100K.
 And that’s before you factor in furniture, permits, or surprise issues hiding behind your walls.

 There’s no sugarcoating it.
 Living through a renovation is not fun.
 There’s dust, noise, strangers walking in and out, and possibly parts of your home you can’t use for weeks (or months).
 If you’re working from home or have small kids, the chaos can be tough to manage.
+For a smoother experience, read about what to expect during a kitchen renovation.

 Before anything gets built, you’ll need approvals.
 That includes building permits, zoning checks, and possibly even neighborhood association sign-offs.
 It’s a lot of paperwork, and each step can add time to your project.

-4. Timeline Delays Happen (Often)
+4. Timeline Delays in Home Addition Projects

 Even with the best contractor, delays are part of the deal.
 Weather, backordered materials, and inspection schedules can all slow things down.
 If you’re hoping for a finished addition in six weeks, you might want to mentally prepare for ten.